deathworlders/online/content/books/deathworlders/chapter-76-hell-and-high-water/index.md

 And tacos.
 The food that Humans had invented, but the Gao had perfected.

 Well, okay.
 It needed other things, too.
 Lotsa roastin’ meat ‘fer one!
 Done.
 He *was* Stoneback, after all.
-An’ it needed some truly bad movies.
-Or other entertainment!
+An’ those movies had 'ta be *truly* bad.
+Or mebbe people wanted other entertainment!

 Movies, videogames...shit, even an impromptu Warhammer tournament.
 ‘Cuz regardless of species, military fellas---but operator types *especially*---were all *giant* fuckin’ nerds.
 And when invited to hang out in the woods an’ spend some time gettin’ to know the men they’d be fightin’ alongside in a few days, it was fuckin’ *inevitable* that they’d drag along a superbattery, some projectors, a buncha tables and a wizard hat or five.
 Why not?
 It was a great chance ‘ta practice English an’ Gaori, after all.
 It was technically training!

 Oh, and a nice bit o’ dirt for sparrin’, too.
 So far the grand champions were Kodiak, Righteous, Warhorse, and Daar himself o’ course!
 He couldn’t help but be proud o’ Kodiak, though.
 He’d knocked the *Champion of Whitecrest* out flat on his tail, and that weren’t no easy thing ‘ta do!

+'Course, Thurrsto had left 'em with a couple big new scars too, so it weren't like he was a push-over.
+An' confusingly, he'd managed 'ta defeat Champion Fiin, which immediately prompted a *serious* fight 'tween Kodiak an' Fiin...which Kodiak lost!
+So...who was the bestest?
+Much ear-semaphore an' tail-wagging ensued, as err'one theorized.
+The three of 'em decided 'ta keep it a mystery 'fer now.
+Durn!

-But the *most bestest* fight weren’t between the fury an’ skill of thousands o’ pounds of hyper-pinnacle muscle.
-Everyone was *too tired* to do much more than the lil’ tournament.
+But even still, the *most bestest* fight that night weren’t about th' speed an' fury an’ skill of their most biggest an' bestest, thousands o’ pounds of pinnacle muscle dukin' it out 'fer females and 'fer glory.
+Everyone was *too tired* from the relentless trainin' to do much more than their lil’ tournament.
 No. The *bestest* fight was ‘tween lil’ Tisdale and one’a Kodiak’s suit techs, Jeem.
-He was a silverfur clanless but *far* from little, and he’d been talkin’ *mad* shit hypin’ up Kodiak after he unceremoniously slapped Moho right out of the elimination ladder.
+He was a silverfur clanless but *far* from little, and he’d been talkin’ *mad* shit while hypin’ up Kodiak, after he unceremoniously slapped Moho right out of the elimination ladder.

 Tisdale didn’t just match him, cuz the lil’ fucker was strong an’ quick as shit.
 He *outlasted* him.
 Ten rounds, nothin’ held back, and by the end of it Jeem was panting and wobbling and barely on his feet, when Tisdale gamely strolled right up and *slammed* him into the ground.

-A pin, one he could have had right away, Daar realized.
+He won with a vicious pin, one he coulda had from the beginning, Daar realized.
 Instead, he wanted to prove a point.

 Well.
 Point fuckin’ proven.

-Jack had earned a couple really good gashes across his chest and torso too, since Jeem was far from useless.
+Jack had earned a couple really good gashes across his chest and torso from the fight, since Jeem was far from useless.
 But that was okay.
-Miller was right there to clean him up, along with a very impressed-looking sister-nurse.
+Miller was right there to clean him up, along with a very impressed looking sister-nurse.

 Nobody much noticed Jeem, though Kodiak was loyally by his side.